CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 **Configure a "Hello World" web site:**

-0. On a MAC, using the terminal, cd to apache-tomee-plus-9.0.0-M7/bin and change your permissions with: chmod +x *sh
+1. On a MAC, using the terminal, cd to apache-tomee-plus-9.0.0-M8/bin and change your permissions with: chmod +x *sh
-1. Choose New Project.
+2. Choose New Project.
-2. Choose Java Enterprise.
 3. Name: HelloWorld
 4. Change the location if appropriate.
 5. Project Template: Select Web Application
 6. Application server: Click new
 7. From TomEE Server, browse to your TomEE home directory and select OK.
-Mine looks like this: /Applications/apache-tomee-plus-9.0.0-M7
+Mine looks like this: /Applications/apache-tomee-plus-9.0.0-M8
 8. Java, Maven, JUNit should be checked.
 9. Set your group to ds
 10. Your artifact should already be set to HelloWorld.
 11. Project SDK: 17
-12. Next and select Version: Jakarta EE 9 on the top left.
-13. Select the servlet box and then Finish.
+12. Select the servlet box and then Create.

 **The Project Window**

-14. Under src/main/java should be a package named ds.helloworld containing HelloServlet.java
+13. Under src/main/java should be a package named ds.helloworld containing HelloServlet.java
-15. Under webapp you should find index.jsp.
+14. Under webapp you should find index.jsp.
-16. Under webapp/WEB-INF you should find web.xml.
+15. Under webapp/WEB-INF you should find web.xml.
-17. The file pom.xml is near the root of the hierarchy.
+16. The file pom.xml is near the root of the hierarchy.

 **Steps 5 and 6 are optional if you did not select Jakarta in step 12.**

-18. Change your pom.xml by replacing
+17. Change your pom.xml by replacing

 ```
         <dependency>